Leo-Personal-Projects/UDP-traffic-generator/README.md

 ## Overview

 This project implements a hardware UDP traffic generator on a Xilinx Nexys A7 (Artix-7) FPGA.
-UDP packets are generated entirely in hardware and transmitted over a 10/100 Mbps Ethernet connection, where they can be captured and analyzed on a host computer using Wireshark.
+UDP packets are generated entirely in hardware and transmitted over a 10/100 Mbps Ethernet connection, where they can be captured by apps like wireshark.

 Instead of building an entire networking stack from scratch, I integrated two existing open-source projects: